cchitsiang/awesome-stars/README.md

 - [taowen/vite-howto](https://github.com/taowen/vite-howto) - Modularization best practice to common web development scenarios, applies to vue/react/... any framework
 - [apihero-run/json-infer-types](https://github.com/apihero-run/json-infer-types) - Infers the type and format of JSON values
 - [apihero-run/jsonhero-web](https://github.com/apihero-run/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀
-- [functionland/fotos](https://github.com/functionland/fotos) - This is an opensource gallery app in react native with the same smoothness and features of Google Photos and Apple Photos.
-It is backend gnostic and connects to decentralized backends like "box", "Dfi
+- [functionland/fx-fotos](https://github.com/functionland/fx-fotos) - "Fx Fotos" is an opensource gallery app in react native with the same smoothness and features of Google Photos and Apple Photos.
+It is backend gnostic and connects to decentralized backends like "box"
 - [shuding/tilg](https://github.com/shuding/tilg) - A magical React Hook that helps you debug components.
 - [heapland/heapland](https://github.com/heapland/heapland) - Universal interface for data services
 - [multiprocessio/datastation](https://github.com/multiprocessio/datastation) - App to easily query, script, and visualize data from every database, file, and API.